BradWBeer/clinch/README.md

 ## Architecture

 Although CLinch can be used as a complete graphics engine, most parts of CLinch are independent.
-You can use most objects by themselves as best suits your application.
+You can use objects by themselves as best suits your application.
 For example, you can use a buffer object by itself.
 This also helps with testing by isolating the various parts of CLinch.
 The following is in hierarchical order based on the default configuration.
 This is to explain it as clearly as possible, not to indicate a necessary design.

-Most objects have children method which tries to behavior intelligently based on their type.
-Most objects also have a render method which will render itself then its children.

 ### Transforms

 A transform is a 4x4 matrix which is used to hold and apply a C array of 16 floating values.
-Currently only single-floats are supported.
-It encapsulates the CFFI memory management using trivial-garbage.
-It also has basic arithmetic operations for 4x4 linear algebra and 4x1 vectors.
-(Note: only m#v is currently implemented) There are functions for rotate, translate, scale, multiply (m#), make-identity (or reset), transpose, determinate, invert, make-orthogonal-transform, make-frustum-transform, make-perspective-transform, multiply by vector (m#v), use-transform (for the OpenGL matrix stack) and get-current-gl-matrix.
-Modern transform functions for passing values to a shader are not yet supported, but should be soon.
+SB-CGA is used as the default linear algebra library and its arrays may be passed to the shader.
+There are funcions for creating various projection matrices.

 ### Nodes

 Nodes are not usually the topmost objects in the hierarchy, however they are the most important.
 Nodes abstract 3D transform "chains" and hierarchy.
-Nodes subclass transforms and can be modified the same way as transforms.
+Nodes encapulate transforms and can be scaled, rotated, and translated.
 They also may have children.
 Nodes are multiplied together in a hierarchy to create an effective transform which it stores in a hash by a list of all its parents.
 This allows a node to be reused in any way necessary.
 A node can be used in multiple places within a hierarchy (or tree) or even in several different ones.
 This is done by passing a list of parents to the update function.
 It will then append itself and call update on its children.
 In this way, the transforms are only calculated when they or their parent(s) have changed.

 ### Buffers